-The BRV through the National Integrated Tax Administration Service (SENIAT) applies a flat 12 percent Value Added Tax (VAT) on sales of domestically produced and imported food products.
-The IVA applied to imports is based on the total customs value.
-Recently the Government announced that VAT will be increased in the near future.
+The Government of Venezuela through the National Integrated Tax Administration Service (SENIAT) applies a flat 12 percent Value Added Tax (VAT) on sales of domestically produced and imported food products.
+The VAT applied to imports is based on the total customs value.
+Certain food products from the basic food basket are VAT exempted.